Colds and the flu

 - Reverse the tilt of your head and repeat the process with the other nostril.

 Antiviral medications are given to treat influenza (not the common cold).
 These drugs are available only by prescription.
 They should be started within 2 days of symptom onset, although they can still be helpful if started later.
 These drugs can reduce symptom severity and help shorten the duration of illness by 1 to 2 days.

-The Centers for Disease Control (CDC) recommends these antiviral drugs for treatment of influenza:
+The Centers for Disease Control (CDC) recommends the following antiviral drugs for the treatment of influenza:

-- Oseltamivir (Tamiflu) is available for adults and children as a pill or liquid that is taken for 5 days
+- Oseltamivir (Tamiflu).
+Available for adults and children as a pill or liquid that is taken for 5 days.

-- Peramivir (Rapivab) is administered intravenously in a single dose to hospitalized adults
+- Peramivir (Rapivab).
+Administered to adults intravenously in a single dose.

 Side effects may include nausea, vomiting, diarrhea, dizziness, headache, and behavioral changes.
 Zanamivir should not be used by people with breathing problems like asthma or COPD.